 And that is in just 16 weeks – the life of the course.

-98% of our students pass all their exams first time around.
+Ninety-eight per cent of our students who pass all of their exams do so first time.

-More than 70% of our students achieve A-C grades in all their exams first time around.
+More than 70 per cent of our students achieve A, B or C grades in all their exams first time.

 NCTJ exam moderator